Saint-Adelphe

-Saint-Adelphe (/fr/) is a parish municipality located in the Mékinac Regional County Municipality (RCM), located in Mauricie, Quebec province, Canada.
+Saint-Adelphe (/fr/) is a parish municipality in the Mékinac Regional County Municipality (RCM), in Mauricie, Quebec province, Canada.

-Usage includes Saint-Adelphe in the Batiscanie, common name to refer to the region.

-In 1885, the settlers, who came to most of Saint-Stanislas of the two Batiscan riversides, agreed to ask the bishop to erect a Catholic Parish.
-At the founding of the parish of Saint-Adelphe, canonically erected in 1885, Louis-François Richer Laflèche, Bishop of Trois-Rivières wanted to pay tribute to the priest of Sainte-Anne-de-la-Pérade (1852-1882), Edward Louis-Adolphe Dupuis (1823-1893), who had marked the location of the church.

-Considering that the Roman martyrology not count Saint-Adolphe, he chose Saint-Adelphe, bishop and confessor, whose religious festival is celebrated on 29 August, and whose name differs only by a vowel.
-This explanation, advanced by Pierre-Georges Roy, seems ill explain whereas at least one saint named Adolphe Adolf of Osnabrück (1216-1224).

-According to the French explorer Samuel de Champlain, Batiscan designation comes from an "important Indian captain."
-Different authors attribute the origin of the name Batiscan various interpretations, all of Indian origin "haze" or "crushed bone", "dried meat" and "rushes to the mouth."

-The Post Office is itself designated since 1891 under the name of "Saint-Adelphe-de-Champlain".
-Saint-Adelphe was formerly known as "Pierre-Paul" sector, the name of a tributary of the Batiscan River.
+It is named for Saint-Adelphe, a bishop whose festival is on 29 August.

 History

 One of the first residents of Saint-Adelphe, a certain Jeanot, registered himself as an Indian in the 1861 census.
 His residence was located nearby the Manitou Falls on the banks of the Batiscan River, at the limit of Saint-Stanislas and Saint-Adelphe.
-This sector is also the old limit of two lordship: Sainte-Anne and Batiscan.
-Few years later, a dozen pioneer families are established in the area.
+This sector is also the old limit of two lordships: Sainte-Anne-de-la-Pérade and Batiscan.
+Few years later, a dozen pioneer families moved into the area.

 In 1860, there were a few settlers, including Veillette, Asselin, Carpentier, Thivierge, Lambert, Baillargeon, Charest, Gervais, Perron, Lafontaine, Baribeau and Lavigueur dit Brouillet.

 During the civil foundation in 1891, the parish of Saint-Adelphe has 56 established families (in addition surnames identified in the 1860s): Ayotte, Boisvert, Bordeleau, Brosseau, Cardinal, Cossette, Side, Francoeur, Gauthier, Germain, Hamelin, Mongrain, Roberge, Sauvageau, St-Arneault, Tiffault.
 Subsequently, families Douville, Gagnon, Plourde and Trépanier came to settle there.